flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### IDG 1 + 2 (guarded)

-The IDG switches are normally spring loaded out.
+The IDG switches are normally spring-loaded out.
 Pressing these switches disconnects the IDGs from their driveshafts.

 Only maintenance personnel can reconnect it.

 - FAULT:
-    - Amber light and ECAM caution, if :
+    - Amber light and ECAM caution, if:
-        - IDG oil outlet overheats (above 185°C)
+        - IDG oil outlet overheats (above 185°C).
         - IDG oil pressure is low (inhibited at low engine speed: N2 below 14 %).
 It extinguishes when the IDG is disconnected.

 ### GALY & CAB